jessemenning/ep-asyncapi-importer-typescript/docs/source/usage-content/overview.rst

 .. code-block:: bash

-  sep-async-api-importer -fp '{path to the api file}'
+  ep-async-api-importer -fp '{path to the api file}'

 Importing Apis using a File Pattern
 -----------------------------------